ROCm/hipfort/docs/tutorials/hipfft-examples.rst

 ``hipfftPlanMany`` also describes strided and interleaved data.
 The stride is the distance between consecutive elements of one transform, and the distance is the gap between the start of consecutive transforms.
-This example batches a two-dimensional transform.
+This program batches a two-dimensional transform.

 .. literalinclude:: ../../test/f2008/hipfft/hipfft_planmany_2d_z2z.f08